wangfen01/ChartFI/README.md

 If you find that ChartInsighter helps your research, please consider citing it:

 ```
-@article{wang2025chartfi,
-  author={Wang, Fen and Shao, Zekai and Kang, qiman and Hu, Chunran and Zhang, zhixuan and Xie, Lexu and Liu, Chao and Chen, Siming},
-  journal={IEEE Transactions on Visualization and Computer Graphics},
+@article{wang2026chartfi,
   title={ChartFI: Benchmarking Faithfulness and Insightfulness of Chart Descriptions from Multimodal Large Language Models},
+  author={Wang, Fen and Shao, Zekai and Kang, Qiman and Hu, Chunran and Zhang, Zhixuan and Xie, Lexu and Liu, Chao and Chen, Siming},
+  journal={arXiv preprint arXiv:2605.23694},
   year={2026}
 }
 ```